Dubai is a land of superlatives: biggest, tallest, first. I would also add: oddest.

 Every visit to Dubai – I’ve been there four or five times, I think – it’s been for work; I lead workshops from time to time for teachers.
 I’m not sure I ever would have visited Dubai on my own, but each time I go, I explore a bit more of this strange and ever-changing city.
 I like it more every time.

-If you only have a day in Dubai, it can be tough to choose which things to see.
+If you only have only 1 day in Dubai, it can be tough to choose which things to see.
 To help you choose, here are some of the highlights of Dubai that I’ve enjoyed, in no particular order:

 Nevertheless, its outdoor viewing decks on the 125th and 148th floors are pretty spectacular.
 They also give a clear perspective of that “plunked down in the desert” phenomenon that I mentioned above.
 Here is my article about the Burj Khalifa.